The Ridgefield Cemetery is nearly 150-years old and thought to be the oldest in Ridgefield.

 Of all the veterans buried in the cemetery, the most distinguished is World War I veteran Fred Horn.
 He is the only known veteran laid to rest in the Ridgefield Cemetery that died from wounds inflicted during battle.
 Horn’s marker is significantly larger than others, and is intended to commemorate his service.
 His marker is considered to be a small monument and is fairly visible to cemetery visitors.

 The cemetery has been expanded and improved over the past century to accommodate for the growing numbers of residents wanting to be buried in Ridgefield.
 The most recent renovation was the repaving of internal roadways in 2015.
 The cemetery is regularly mowed, weeded and maintained to help create a positive experience for visitors.

 Ridgefield Cemetery Today

-Ridgefield Cemetery is open and accessible to all members of the public.
+The Ridgefield Cemetery is open and accessible to all members of the public.
 The cemetery has hosted numerous school groups from the nearby Union Ridge Elementary School.
 These field trips involved students laying flags on grave markers and learning about the history of Ridgefield.
-Similarly, the local Boy Scouts of America Cub Scouts troop does make regular visits to Ridgefield Cemetery where they too are educated on the history of Ridgefield and lay flags on veteran grave markers.
+Similarly, the local Boy Scouts of America Cub Scouts troop makes regular visits to the Ridgefield Cemetery where they too are educated on the history of Ridgefield and lay flags on veteran grave markers.
 Each year on Memorial Day a service is held to commemorate the veterans laid to rest in Ridgefield Cemetery.
 Service attendees often raise the flag, salute veteran grave markers and inspect veteran for adequate maintenance.